orchestral/toolkit-docs/src/testbench/basic/testcase.md

 protected $enablesPackageDiscoveries = true;
 ```

-> Be aware that root package doesn't automate using package discovery and you need to define it using [Package Service Providers](#package-service-providers) or registering it to the application using `./vendor/bin/testbench package:discover` command.
+> Be aware that root package doesn't automate using package discovery and you need to define it using [Package Service Providers](#package-service-providers) or registering it to the application using `php vendor/bin/testbench package:discover` command.

 ## Overriding Default Service Providers